How to Make Your Substack Posts Perform Better

 Traffic sources: email 99%, other <1% (bad!)

-If my post had got lots of views from external sources - say from social media - but had still not generated any new free subscriptions I would know I had a different problem: the post wasn’t doing a good job of converting readers to subscribers, perhaps because the content wasn’t interesting, or because there were not enough ‘Subscribe’ calls to action in the post.
+For example, if that post had received lots of views from external sources - say from social media - but had not generated any new free subscriptions I would know the post wasn’t doing a good job of converting readers to subscribers, perhaps because the content wasn’t interesting, or because there were not enough ‘Subscribe’ calls to action in the post.

-It goes without saying that if you want to generate new subscribers from your posts, you need to show them to new readers.
+It goes without saying that if you want to generate new subscribers from your posts, you need to get new readers.
 This is where I did badly with my post (Traffic sources: email 99%, other <1%).
-But it’s not enough to just get new eyes on your posts.
-Once you get people to see your post, you then need to convert them to subscribers.

 To convert casual readers into new subscribers you need two things, in addition to high-quality content:

-In-post context.
+In-post context,

 Compelling calls to action (CTAs).